Six short plays on how COVID-19 transformed our lives, our health, and our history.

 Those of us who work in theatre felt the smashed hopes and stolen community deeply.
 Yet pandemic also demanded a response.

 I was fortunate to have partners in this work.
 Four of these monologues were produced by Laura Schlachtmeyer and directed by Andrew Bellware.
 Day 21 was the first to be written and filmed as part of Mind the Gap Theatre's Housebound series.
+The Garden of Earthly Delights is the final play, which also appeared in MTG;s Housebound.
 My gratitude to MTG's artistic director, Paula D'Alessandris, is immense.

 "[A] series of short monologues for YouTube that have captured a world wide following." -- DC Theatre Scene